CarsonF/ap-config-ignored/README.md

 yarn start
 ```

-The Script will execute and throw an error, which is the query failing with the bug.
+The [script](./src/index.ts) will execute and throw an error, which is the query failing with the bug.
 The query/script should execute fine.